sourceduty/Cheat_Codes/README.md

 #
 ### LEGALITIES

 Common cheat codes are used in various different video games without conflicting copyright.
 An example of this usage is the Moon Physics cheat code in Tony Hawk's Pro Skater 2 (2000) and the Flying Cars cheat code in Grand Theft Auto 3 (2001).
-It's possible that Tony Hawk's Pro Skate 2 invented Moon Physics without a patent in 2000 and Grand Theft Auto 3 used it one year later, in 2001.
+It's possible that Tony Hawk's Pro Skate 2 invented Moon Physics without a patent in 2000 and then Grand Theft Auto 3 used it one year later, in 2001.

 A fundamental legal consideration in video game development is intellectual property protection.
 If a video game has an original feature, the developer can apply for a patent.